amgiunta/netlify-cms-poc/site/content/_index.md

     shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+custom-blurb:
+  heading: This is a custom blurb
+  text: >-
+    Wow, looks like i really messed this up last time.
+Third times the charm i guess...
 intro:
   heading: What we offer
   text: >-